cometbft/cometbft/spec/mempool/gossip/README.md

       propagation, leading to exponential increases in bandwidth usage.

 - [Dynamic Optimal Graph (DOG)](dog.md).
-Building on Flood, DOG introduces improvements that significantly reduces redundant messages, enhancing bandwidth efficiency while maintaining similar latency and resilience properties.
+Building on Flood, DOG introduces improvements that significantly reduces redundant transactions, enhancing bandwidth efficiency while maintaining similar latency and resilience properties.
   - Pros:
-    + Latency: DOG does not introduce delays or extra messages that add latency as in "pull" mechanisms.
-Instead, it selectively filters transactions messages before forwarding them to peers.
+    + Latency: DOG does not introduce delays or communication steps that add latency, as in "pull" mechanisms.
+Instead, it selectively filters transactions before forwarding them to peers.
     + Byzantine Fault Tolerance (BFT): DOG keeps a minimum level of transaction redundancy for preserving the resilience needed to mitigate the impact of malicious attacks.